Mananthavady Assembly constituency

-Mananthavady constituency came into existence in 2011.
-Before it was known as North Wynad from 1965 to 2011.
+Mananthavady Assembly constituency was established by the 2008 delimitation.
+Before, it was known as North Wynad from 1965 to 2008.

-Local self governed segments
+Local self-governed segments

-Mananthavady Niyamasabha constituency is composed of the following local self governed segments:
+Mananthavady Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Mananthavady Niyama Sabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Mananthavady Assembly constituency during the period of various assemblies: